 Requires a state educational institution to: (1) provide a centralized

 services for veteran students; (2) provide reasonable accommodations

-fitness facility; (3) develop programs to provide academic guidance
+facility; (3) develop programs to provide academic guidance

 specifically to veteran students; (4) develop programs to provide access